 The toppings for this pizza are few, but it’s important to not over-top the pizza.
-Add just enough sauce to lightly coat the dough and enough cheese so the pizza is covered, but it isn’t piled up.
+Add just enough sauce to lightly coat the dough and enough cheese so the pizza is covered, but not so much that the cheese is piled on.

-For the sausage, find a good quality spicy Italian sausage and tear it into very tiny meatballs.
-Small meatballs are important so the sausage cooks all the way through during cooking.
-Dot the entire pizza with these meatballs and they will cook very quickly in the hot oven.
+For the sausage, find a good-quality spicy Italian sausage and tear it into very tiny meatballs.
+Small meatballs are important so that the sausage cooks all the way through during cooking.
+Dot the entire pizza with these meatballs, and they will cook very quickly in the hot oven.

 Hot Honey Dipping Sauce

 One of my little tips for homemade pizza (any homemade pizza!) is to make this hot honey sauce.
 It takes literally seconds to stir together the honey, hot sauce, and red pepper flakes and is always a hit.
 After you finish your pizza, dip the crust in this hot honey, and you’ll never want non-honeyed pizza crust again!